-Our Google Search impressions have gone down 4%, but we still show an increase in traffic, which would cause me to look at our click-through rate and our direct and referral traffic.
-So come down here to the click-through rate, we see that it has indeed gone up 15%.
+Our Google Search impressions have gone down 4%, but we still show an increase in traffic, which would cause me to look at our click-through rate and direct and referral traffic.
+So come, down to the click-through rate, it has indeed gone up 15%.

 It’s sitting just over 1.3.
 Ideally, we’d want our click-through rate to be about 2%.
 So, as we improve our SEO through keyword research and better headline tags, I think we’ll see a better conversion rate through our Google impressions.

-Our user traffic has increased 23% and sits just over a thousand users for the month.
+Our user traffic has increased by 23% and sits at just over a thousand users for the month.
 It is crucial to have a lot of new users on your site, of which we have just over a thousand.
-The number of new users you have coming into your website shows you how effective you are at marketing and driving traffic.
+The number of unique users on your website shows you how effective you are at marketing and driving traffic.

 Returning users, we’re sitting at 104.
 This tells us how sticky our website is.
 The content we provide can retain about 10% of our new audience.
 Total page views are at 3754, up 43%.

 Comparing this metric to users gives you an idea of what type of engagement you have from your audience to your website.
-Total sessions or visits to our website is up 32%.
-We have a pretty nice and average session duration of two minutes.
+Total sessions or visits to our website are up 32%.
+We have a pretty lovely and average session duration of two minutes.

 Our pageviews per session are sitting at 2.84.
 On average, anyone who visits our website engages with about three pages.
 Anything over two is good.
 The bounce rate has increased by 28%.

-I just changed that to red because the lower the bounce rate, the better.
+I changed that to red because the lower the bounce rate, the better.
 Anything this low is an incredible bounce rate.
-Bounce Rate is a great indicator to help measure your user engagement.
+The bounce Rate is a great indicator to help measure your user engagement.

 It tells you the percentage of people who leave after only viewing one page.
 So looking at our bounce rate, if only four and a half percent of people visiting our website leave after viewing one page, that means over 95% of the people on our website view at least two pages.